-When you are in Cohocton, you'll notice that it is more blue-collar than most other communities in America.
-37.41% of Cohocton’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Cohocton is a blue-collar town, with 37.41% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Cohocton is a village of sales and office workers, professionals, and construction workers and builders.
 There are especially a lot of people living in Cohocton who work in office and administrative support (14.32%), teaching (10.62%), and management occupations (9.93%).

 Being a small village, Cohocton does not have a public transit system used by locals to get to and from work.

-The citizens of Cohocton are slightly less educated than the national average of 21.84% for the average city or town: 13.78% of adults in Cohocton have a bachelor's degree or advanced degree
+The percentage of adults in Cohocton with college degrees is slightly lower than the national average of 21.84% for all communities.
+13.78% of adults in Cohocton have a bachelor's degree or advanced degree.

 The per capita income in Cohocton in 2022 was $28,161, which is low income relative to New York, and lower middle income relative to the rest of the US.
 This equates to an annual income of $112,644 for a family of four.
 However, Cohocton contains both very wealthy and poor people as well.